runtimeverification/verified-smart-contracts/erc20/hkg/README.md

 ## Target Smart Contract

-The target contract of our formal verification has the following Solidity source code, taken the Github repository https://github.com/ether-camp/virtual-accelerator at commit [`42258200`][version]:
+The target contract of our formal verification has the following Solidity source code, taken from the Github repository https://github.com/ether-camp/virtual-accelerator at commit [`42258200`][version]:

 * [StandardToken.sol][src]